A Complexity Hierarchy of Shuffles in Card-Based Protocols: Preliminaries

 \section{Preliminaries}

 In the formal computational model of card-based protocols proposed by Mizuki and Shizuya~\cite{formal}, a shuffle of a deck is mathematically defined by a pair $(\Pi, \mathscr{F})$, where $\Pi$ is a set of permutations and $\mathscr{F}$ is a probability distribution over $\Pi$.
-A~\emph{deterministic permutation} can be viewed as a special case of a shuffle in which $|\Pi|=1$, i.e. $\Pi=\{\pi\}$ for some permutation $\pi$, and $\mathscr{F}$ assigns probability $1$ to $\pi$.
+A~\emph{deterministic permutation} is a special case of a shuffle in which $|\Pi|=1$, i.e. $\Pi=\{\pi\}$ for some permutation $\pi$, and $\mathscr{F}$ assigns probability $1$ to $\pi$.
+Informally, this means the cards are rearranged according to a fixed rule without randomness.

+We use the standard cycle notation for permutations.
+For example, $(1\,2)$ denotes the transposition that swaps positions $1$ and $2$, while $(1\,2\,3)$ denotes the cyclic permutation mapping $1\mapsto2$, $2\mapsto3$, and $3\mapsto1$.
+A permutation is called \emph{even} if it can be written as a composition of an even number of transpositions, and \emph{odd} otherwise.
+For example, $(1\,2)$ is odd, while $(1\,2\,3)$ is even.

 A shuffle is called \emph{uniform} if $\mathscr{F}$ is the uniform distribution over $\Pi$, and is called \emph{closed} if $\Pi$ forms a subgroup of the symmetric group.
+Informally, a uniform shuffle selects every allowed permutation with equal probability, while a closed shuffle has the property that composing any two allowed permutations again produces an allowed permutation.
 In this paper, we mainly consider uniform shuffles.
 Unless stated otherwise, a shuffle denoted only by a set $\Pi$ refers to the shuffle $(\Pi, \mathscr{F})$, where $\mathscr{F}$ is the uniform distribution over $\Pi$.

-Another property sometimes considered in the literature is the \emph{cyclic property}~\cite{abe}.
+Another property sometimes considered in the literature is the \emph{cyclic property}~\cite{abe}, which informally means that the set of allowed permutations consists of all powers of a single permutation.
 However, this property is irrelevant to the notion of \emph{shuffle complexity} studied in this paper.
 For example, the cyclic shuffle $\{\id, (1\,2)(3\,4)\}$ is more complex than the non-cyclic shuffle $\{\id, (1\,2), (3\,4), (1\,2)(3\,4)\}$ according to the hierarchy introduced later in this paper.

 Next, we will formally define the four fundamental shuffle operations.